-Update, this blog post has been recently revised.
-Since publishing, I’ve added several favorite podcast to the list.
-Send me a DM or @mention me on Twitter to tell me what podcasts have been your favorites.
+Update, this best podcasts blog post has been recently revised (Jan.
+2020).
+Since publishing, I’ve added several marketing, product, and business related podcast to the list. @mention me on Twitter and tell me what podcasts have been your favorites

 Today is International Podcast Day.
 Hhhhm, who knew?